MiniFate/MiniFate/_chapters/00-outline.md

 Every PC starts with two aspects: a Concept and a Trouble.
 The Concept gives a high-level description of the character.
-A PC's concept, along with the setting aspects, should give a sense of who the PCs is and how they fit into the story.
+A PC's Concept, along with the setting aspects, should give a sense of who the PCs is and how they fit into the story.

 The Trouble fleshes out the PC by showing them from a less-flattering angle.
 It could be a bad habit, a damaged relationship, or an old mistake that still hangs over them.